 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Homicidal 1961 Blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.
+That concludes my Homicidal 1961 blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.

 Summary: Homicidal (1961) Blu-ray Review